chepo92/RRestwiki/Universal-Parameters.md

 `up.al.options.RDt = {'GC'};`

 ### Feature Measurement
 Several techniques for measurement of features in ECG and/or PPG signals have been implemented.
 A brief description of each technique is provided in [this publication](http://peterhcharlton.github.io/RRest/yhvs_assessment.html).
+Use the following to specify all implemented techniques:<p>
+`up.al.options.FMe = {'pulW', 'am', 'fm', 'bw', 'pk', 'on', 'bwm', 'qrsW', 'qrsA', 'pca'};`

+The techniques are as follows:

 1. PPG Pulse Width (_pulW_ , [ref](https://zaguan.unizar.es/record/31895))